This article applies to all TeamViewer users.

 ❌Please do not use dictionary words or terminology that might be used commonly by other people.
 You should also avoid adjacent keyword combinations like “qwerty” or “1q2w3e4r”.
 In general, aspire to create a password that is truly unique.
 A password manager can help with discipline.

-Under Extras --> Options --> Security--> Personal password (for unattended access) you can type in your password.
+Under Extras --> Options --> Advanced --> under Advanced settings for connections to this computer --> Personal Password you can type in your password.
 After confirming it by repeating your chosen password, click OK

 The password you are choosing will never be visible to you or anybody else.
 Instead of the password you will see black dots.